(1902, directed by Georges Méliès)

 in film history of imagination as pure creative fuel, as a ship capable of transporting audiences anywhere he wanted them

-to go, Méliès, especially in A Trip to the Moon, provide it without a moment’s hesitation, with the daring of
+to go, Méliès, especially in A Voyage to the Moon, provide it without a moment’s hesitation, with the daring

-true visionary inspiration.
-And the visions contained within it are many, especially for a film only 14 minutes long-- the
+of true visionary inspiration.
+And the visions contained within it are many, especially for a film only 14 minutes long--

 pop-up, pull-tab storybook conceivable; the impossible feats of travel achieved by a space capsule shot out of a cannon, a